stikjs/stik-core/README.md

 Stik.js comes with a built-in DI engine that allows you to specify which modules your code cares about.

-These modules can be required in any other you want:
+These modules can be required in any order you want:

 ```javascript
 // just one